 - To make the batter, add all the dry ingredients into a medium mixing bowl.
 Now, add the 1/2 cup of water.
 Mix until the consistency is thick, but runny. (similar to pancake batter).
 If your batter becomes too runny, add more all-purpose flour, if it’s too thick, add water little by little until it becomes the right consistency.

 - In a frying pan, add enough coconut oil so that it’s two inches deep.
 Turn the heat to high to get the oil hot.
-Put a drop of water into the oil to test if it’s hot.
-If it crackles, it’s hot.
+Put a drop of batter into the oil to test if it’s hot.
+If the batter rises to the top, it’s hot.
 Once the oil reaches high heat, reduce the heat to medium high. (medium high heat will help the plantains cook evenly)

 - Add the plantains to the batter and coat evenly.
 Immediately lay (gently!) them into the hot oil to fry.
 Fry each side for about 1-2 minutes or until each side has a light golden crust.
 Transfer to a plate lined with paper towels to soak excess oil.
 Done!